ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 If you change your credentials, for example passwords, IBM Support might no longer be able to help you recover lost or forgotten credentials, or to troubleshoot any problems in your environment.
 For more information, see [Client responsibilities](/docs/vmwaresolutions?topic=vmwaresolutions-vc_compl_info#vc_compl_info-client-responsibilities).

-Changes to VMware ESXi™ server names or configurations might have a negative impact on managing your instance.
+Changes to VMware ESXi server names or configurations might have a negative impact on managing your instance.
 For more information, see:
 * [Can I change the ESXi server names and IP addresses?](/docs/vmwaresolutions?topic=vmwaresolutions-faq_esxi#faq_esxi-change-name-ip)
 * [Considerations about changing vCenter Server artifacts](/docs/vmwaresolutions?topic=vmwaresolutions-vcenter_chg_impact)

-In {{site.data.keyword.vmwaresolutions_short}}, every primary instance deploys an Active Directory™ domain controller.
+In {{site.data.keyword.vmwaresolutions_short}}, every primary instance deploys an Active Directory domain controller.
 Review the following to understand limitations on changes that you can make and recommendations on integration in your environment.
 * [VMware Solutions infrastructure domain](/docs/vmwaresolutions?topic=vmwaresolutions-adds-infra-domain)
 * [VMware Solutions workload domain](/docs/vmwaresolutions?topic=vmwaresolutions-adds-wkld-domain)